-Ranked as one of one of America’s "Best Places to Live" by CNN Money Magazine, Saline is a vibrant community just 10 miles southwest of Ann Arbor, with an engaging presence and a promising future.
-Named for its natural salt springs, Saline blends historic small-town charm with leading-edge opportunities… and a touch of spice.
-Strong community engagement, nationally ranked schools, rich cultural and recreational opportunities, a thriving downtown, unique dining and shopping experiences, and proximity to big-city amenities – they all contribute to a high quality of life in Saline.
+Saline is a vibrant community just 10 miles southwest of Ann Arbor with an exceptional artistic scene and quality of life.
+Named for its natural salt springs, Saline blends historic small-town charm with leading-edge opportunities and has been named one of America's best places to live.
+Strong community engagement, nationally-ranked schools, rich cultural and recreational opportunities, a thriving downtown, unique dining and shopping experiences, and proximity to big-city amenities all contribute to a high quality of life in Saline.

 Spend some time with the friendly people of Saline and experience this vibrant community in action, including a historic downtown area which bustles with unique shops and restaurants.
 Saline hosts dozens of fun events throughout the year – from festivals, fairs, and parades to concerts, plays, and more.
 Special annual and seasonal events include the Saline Celtic Festival, the Summer Music Series, the Saline Summerfest, the Harvest of the Arts Oktoberfest, and the Saline Winterfest which are all held in the streets downtown Saline.